xdevplatform/SnowBotDev/docs/tutorial.md

 These lists are configured and loaded from the server side.
 For each list a 'resource' file is looked up, opened, parsed, and assembled into metadata for a Quick Reply option list.
 For example, when a user wants to request a snow report, they are presented a list of resorts to choose from.
 The resort names are loaded from a *placesOfInterest.csv* file that is placed in a SnowBotDev/app/config/data/ folder.

-Note that Quick Reply option lists are limited to 20 items.
+Note that Quick Reply option lists are limited to 20 items, including any navigation options such as *Home* and *Back* options.
+For example, since the list of snow resorts includes a *Home* button, only 19 resorts can be listed.
+If you have more than twenty options to display, you'll need to split them into multiple option lists.
+For the SnowBot, we could support more resorts by adding a *More* button that displays the next (up to) 19 resorts.

 The mechanics of loading these resource files is encapsulated in ```SnowBotDev/app/helpers/get_resources.rb```.